NetScaler ingress controller

 Prerequisites

-• Kubernetes cluster in cloud or on-premises.
+• Access to Kubernetes clusters hosted in cloud or on-premises.
 The Kubernetes cluster in the cloud can be a managed Kubernetes (for example: GKE, EKS, or AKS) or a custom created Kubernetes deployment.
-Kubernetes clusters must be properly configured and operational.
+Kubernetes or OpenShift must be properly configured and operational.
 Ensure the network connectivity between NetScaler and the cluster’s pod network.

 • You have installed Helm version 3.x or later.
 To install Helm, see here.